pypa/pipenv/README.rst

       --update         Update Pipenv & pip to latest.
       --where          Output project home information.
       --venv           Output virtualenv information.
+      --py             Output Python interpreter information.
       --rm             Remove the virtualenv.
       --bare           Minimal output.
       --three / --two  Use Python 3/2 when creating virtualenv.
       --python TEXT    Specify which version of Python virtualenv should use.
       -h, --help       Show this message then exit.
       -j, --jumbotron  An easter egg, effectively.
       --version        Show the version and exit.